Saturday, December 29, 2007

 Ink: Palette Noir Black, Brocade Blue

-Watercolor Paper, Old Olive, Pumpkin Pie, Chocolate Chip
+Paper: Watercolor Paper, Old Olive, Pumpkin Pie, Chocolate Chip

 Accessories: Brown polka dot ribbon from American Crafts, Stamping Dimensionals